gov-cy/govcy-design-system-docs/src/components/user_name_and_sign_out.md

 ## How it works

 Always place the user’s name and sign out component at the top of a page, in the [Before Main](../../styles/page_templates) (`<section id="before-main">`) element.
-The component should be the first component to appear after the header and should be aligned to the left of the page as shown in the example below.
+The component should be the second component to appear after the header (the [back link](../back_link) is first) and should be aligned to the left of the page as shown in the example below.
 You can use the `govcy-text-end` class to align the component on the left.

 Make sure to implement the sign out mechanism according to Ariadni’s standards when the user clicks the `sign out` link.